-We have Great Taste Award winning turkeys available to buy direct from the farm.
-Our turkeys are a mixture of Norfolk Blacks and Bronzes they are (very) free range and slow grown.
+We have Great Taste Award winning turkeys available to buy directly from the farm.
+Our turkeys are a mixture of Norfolk Blacks and Bronzes they are (very) free range and slowly grown.
 Are they organic though?
-As good as, we bought them in as organic poults and fed them organic feed.
+As good as, we are in our 2nd year of official conversion to organic and the turkeys are fed them organic feed.

 We have a range of sizes and they are £4.55/lb.
 Biodegradable and reusable packaging and postage is £17.